Slow Looking Skip to main content

 Museums can be overwhelming.
 So much to see, so little time.
 What would happen if you decided to view only a limited number of artworks today, and took more time to really look at them?
 What if, instead of looking at everything quickly, you looked just at a few things slowly?

 We invite you to try any of the following four strategies for slow looking and wish you an insightful and memorable experience.
-All artworks can be found in the Of Souls and Sacraments exhibition on display on the lower level of the MOA.
+All artworks can be found in the Crossing the Divide exhibition on display on the main level of the MOA.

 Look BIG